 Located in the centre of the park, the Yellow Water region provides easy access to the escarpment and southern Kakadu.

 Walks and wildlife

-Yellow Water is part of the South Alligator River floodplain.
-A boardwalk provides good views of Yellow Water’s wildlife.
-When the waters recede, a 2.6 km return walk takes you across the floodplains to a viewing platform on Home Billabong.
-Yellow Water boat cruises operate throughout the year - it’s one of the very best ways to see the astonishing birdlife of Kakadu’s World Heritage wetlands, and spot impressive saltwater crocodiles.
+Yellow Water (Ngurrungurrudjba) is part of the South Alligator River floodplain.
+When the waters recede, you can follow a 2.6 km return walk across the floodplain to a viewing platform on Home Billabong.
+A boardwalk offers incredible views of Yellow Water’s wildlife including some impressive saltwater crocodiles.

 Fishing and boating

 Yellow Water (Ngurrungurrudjba) is a top-notch fishing spot for visitors with a private boat.
 You’ll find great barramundi here between February and November, but they are most plentiful during the run-off season (February to April) when the floodplain starts draining into the sea.